-A Brief history of Jeep
+A Brief History of Jeep Cars

-In the late 1930ís with the outbreak of war in Europe, the American government decided it needed an all purpose vehicle, tenders were put out and three companies responded, they were Bantam, Ford and Willys-Overland.
+In the late 1930s with the outbreak of war in Europe, the American government decided it needed an all purpose vehicle, tenders were put out and three companies responded, they were Bantam, Ford and Willys-Overland.
 Bantam had the best overall design, Willys-Overland had the best engine and Ford had the best production methods, so after a pooling of ideas the GPW jeep was born.
-Willys got a contract to build them in the late 1940ís with Ford getting a contract approximately one week later.
+Willys got a contract to build them in the late 1940s with Ford getting a contract approximately one week later.
 Of the half a million Jeeps produced for the war, Willys made 360,000 with the remainder being built by Ford.

 At the end of the war, with many soldiers returning home, Wylls saw a gap in the market.
 Many of these soldiers had a soft spot for the Jeep and with this in mind willys Trademarked the Jeep name and started production of a civilian Jeep late in 1945.
 Almost identical to the military Jeep, the civilian version just had the addition of some chrome trim, larger headlights and the spare wheel was moved to the rear.
 Fewer than 2000 units were sold in the first year, however by 1949 they had produced just under 137000 vehicles.

-Other models successful models were added including the Willys Jeep Wagon (1946 to 1963), the Willys Jeep truck (1947 to 1963), and the Willys Jeepster (1948 to 1950).
+Other successful Jeep models were added including the Willys Jeep Wagon (1946 to 1963), the Willys Jeep truck (1947 to 1963), and the Willys Jeepster (1948 to 1950).
 Eight years after the war ended, Wylls-Overland was bought out by Kaiser, use of the Wylls name continued up to 1965 when the Wylls name was dropped and Jeep was used to replace it.
 The Kaiser Jeep models continued production under the Kaiser name up to 1970 when they became subject to a takeover by the American Motor Corporation, 75 million dollars saw the Jeep brand change hands once again.

 The nineties saw new models released and the Cherokee became the most successful Jeep model in the European marketplace.
 With this triumph Jeep launched the Grand Cherokee, allowing Jeep customers to upscale and stay within the brand.
 A new Wrangler model was also released at this time.

 2001 saw Jeep have its 60th birthday with a range of limited edition models produced to celebrate this fact.